Palais des congrès de Montréal

 Get Involved Year-Round By Joining IPPA:

 IPPA membership allows you to join an international network of scholars, practitioners and students who advance our shared mission.
-Member benefits include invitations to regular, live webinars with experts in the field through the Positive Psychology Leader Series, and the ability to collaborate on projects year-round in our professional divisions.
+Member benefits include invitations to regular, live webinars with experts in the field through the Positive Psychology Leader Series, a reduced registration rate for the World Congress, access to more than 100 presentations in our online Learning Library, and the ability to collaborate on projects year-round in our professional divisions.